Boiler Installation Cost

 Gas combi boiler installation costs typically range between £1,200 and £4,000.
 This remains the most commonly installed type of boiler in the UK.

-Homeowners that get quotes for the fitting of a mid-range gas combi boiler will land in the middle of this range — in the £1,800 to £2,800 bracket.
+Homeowners who get quotes for the fitting of a mid-range gas combi boiler will land in the middle of this range — in the £1,800 to £2,800 bracket.
 You can replace a gas combi boiler for less than this, but only if it's a simple swap-out for a basic boiler model.

 Keep reading for an overview of how much all the different types of boilers cost to install in 2025.